-So you are thinking of moving to Heanor in Derbyshire?
-You've found some estate agents and they have told you what you wanted to hear.
-You've read some speil by a local councillor who says that Heanor is on the up an up?
-Now it's time for a bit of reality.
+Is Heanor a nice place to live or is Heanor rough?
+Forget local estate agents sales speil and local councillors who say that Heanor is on the up an up, it's time for a bit of reality.
 Cold hard statistics culled from the Police, the Indices of Deprivation and the latest census.
-Is Heanor the land of milk and honey or are Langley Mill, Over Woodhouse and Eastwood a lot better?
+Is Heanor truly a nice place to live, or are Langley Mill, Over Woodhouse and Eastwood a lot better?
 Time to find out.

 ---|---|

 The English Indices of Deprivation also has crime statistics for Heanor.
-These statitics are published by the government every 2-3 years.
+These statistics are published by the government every 2-3 years.
 They are a measure of how likely you are to be a victim of personal or material crime in an area, such as muggings or burglary.
-We've collated an average rank for all the Lower Super Output Areas (LSOA) in each ward in and around Heanor.
+We've taken the rank average for wards in and around Heanor and compared them.
 The table below shows ten wards in this area, from the best to the worst.

 Ward | Average rank in England |